 Consideration — These objectives require a level of awareness from your audience and go deeper into the funnel, toward more information or taking further action.

 - App Installs — The app installs will encourage, you guessed it – app installs.

-- Engagement — The engagement objective targets people within your target audience that are most likely to engage with your content.
+- Engagement — The engagement objective targets people within your target audience who are most likely to engage with your content.

 - Messages — The message objective will encourage users to send the brand page a message.
 When using this objective, be strategic with your advertisement copy to entice the audience to want to message you to learn more.
 It’s a great way to increase communication with your current and potential customers of the brand.

 - Lead Generation — The lead generation objective encourages and collects desired data from users.
-This objective can be geared toward newsletters signs up or email marketing lists.
+This objective can be geared toward newsletter sign-ups or email marketing lists.